Stewart Laing

 Laing designed both the set and the costumes for the musical "Titanic".
 His set design for the musical was described as "technically astonishing".
 Laing won a Tony Award in 1997 for his set design.

-Laing`s first production design after graduating from Central School of Art and Design was In the Bar of a Tokyo Hotel by Tennessee Williams for Internationalist Theatre at London`s New End Theatre in 1983.
+Laing`s first production design after graduating from the Central School of Art and Design was In the Bar of a Tokyo Hotel by Tennessee Williams for Internationalist Theatre at London`s New End Theatre in 1983.